 World War Two Krakow Private Tour

-The World War Two Krakow tour let’s you uncover fascinating, yet very sobering and heroic stories of Krakow during the Nazi occupation.
+The World War Two Krakow tour uncovers fascinating, yet very sobering and heroic stories of Krakow during the Nazi occupation.
 Walk in the footsteps of those who lived through one of history’s darkest chapters, exploring key sites that reveal the city’s suffering, resistance, and survival under Nazi occupation.

 As you explore the Old Town, you’ll learn about the Nazi plan to transform Kraków into the “Nuremberg of the East” and how the city—and the lives of its residents—were dramatically altered during the war.
 What area became called the Krakauer Burg?
 Where did the top Nazi officials live?
 Why did the Nazis arrest the 181 Kraków professors at the very start of the occupation?